 Section III: Vaccinations: The parties agree that the District will continue to seek opportunities to participate in partnerships with other agencies to provide unit members with opportunities to access vaccines.
-Prior to reporting in-person to District schools or worksites for required instruction/services with students, unit members shall have had the opportunity (eligibility and access) to be fully vaccinated for achieved immunity at the prescribed schedule.
-The District will make every attempt to facilitate SCTA bargaining unit member vaccinations as soon as possible.

-A. The District shall actively support and assist the Sacramento Department of Public Health to ensure the COVID-19 vaccine is widely available and easily accessible to staff, to the best of the District's ability, including the measures listed below:
+- A. Prior to reporting in-person to District schools or worksites unit members shall have had the opportunity (eligibility and access) to be fully vaccinated for achieved immunity at the prescribed schedule.
+The District will make every attempt to facilitate SEIU bargaining unit member vaccinations as soon as possible. - B. The District shall actively support and assist the Sacramento Department of Public Health to ensure the COVID-19 vaccine is widely available and easily accessible to staff, to the best of the District's ability, including the measures listed below:

-B. The Parties shall communicate with all unit members in writing about the availability of the COVID-19 vaccine to them, including where they may receive the vaccine and how to make an appointment, if necessary, to receive the vaccine;

-C. The District shall each provide to all unit members written educational materials about the vaccine, including accurate information from the Centers for Disease Control (CDC) on the vaccine's benefits, risks, and efficacy rates and shall encourage them to be vaccinated against COVID-19;

-D. Unit members may use 2-hours to be vaccinated during their work hours without loss of pay.
+- C. The Parties shall communicate with all unit members in writing about the availability of the COVID-19 vaccine to them, including where they may receive the vaccine and how to make an appointment, if necessary, to receive the vaccine; - D. The District shall each provide to all unit members written educational materials about the vaccine, including accurate information from the Centers for Disease Control (CDC) on the vaccine's benefits, risks, and efficacy rates and shall encourage them to be vaccinated against COVID-19; - E. Unit members may use 2-hours to be vaccinated during their work hours without loss of pay.
 In extenuating circumstances, unit members shall be able to utilize more than 2-hours of paid time in order to be vaccinated.
-If unit members make an appointment during the contractual day, they will work with their site administrator on how to accommodate.
+If unit members make an appointment during the contractual day, they will work with their site administrator on how to accommodate. - F. Leaves in addition to those already provided by the CBA are available pursuant to SB 95.
+Unit members who experience a serious reaction to the vaccine and who have exhausted available sick leave may apply for catastrophic leave pursuant to Attachment G of the Collective Bargaining Agreement.